adrianostanley/wc-picturecoupon-plugin/README.md

 After this process, the profile picture has an ID, which is sent to the user's history to be stored as one of his/her pictures.

-**How can I improve this?** By using a better file upload, preferrably one with assynchronous requests, loading bars and friendly error messages to warn users about bad dimensions for a profile picture, heavy files, etc. One of those widgets to cut pictures to make them square would also be recommended to prevent users to upload pictures with rectangular dimensions.
+**How can I improve this?** By using a better file uploader, preferably one with asynchronous requests, loading bars, and friendly error messages to warn users about bad dimensions for a profile picture, heavy files, etc. One of those widgets to cut pictures to make them square would also be recommended to prevent users to upload pictures with rectangular dimensions.